JuliaPy/PyCall.jl/README.md

   given a Python type object `t`.  `pytypeof(o::PyObject)` returns the Python type of `o`, equivalent to `type(o)` in Python.

-## Work in Progress

-* Conversions for many more types (set, range, xrange, etc.).

-* Better conversion of Julia exceptions to Python exceptions in callbacks.

-* Access to members of Julia composite types in Python.

-* Python 3.x support (currently broken).

 ## Author

 This package was written by [Steven G. Johnson](http://math.mit.edu/~stevenj/).